pacelee1024/MSD-Single-Page-Application/README.md

 1. Install Apache server and PHP, eg: XAMPP.

-2. Put the files into `htdocs` under XAMPP installation directory.
+2. Put the files folder into `htdocs` under XAMPP installation directory.

 3. Create a folder named `files` in the root of the project and make sure the server software has read and write permission on it.
 This folder is